-- Soak the dried bread in a small bowl covered with just enough milk.
-Let it assorb for about 5 to 10 minutes.
-The resting time is more neccesary if the crust is used.
+- Soak the dried bread crumbs in a small bowl covered with just enough milk.
+Let it absorb for about 5 to 10 minutes.
+The resting time is more necessary if the crust is used.

 - Using a medium saucepan, start the sauce by drizzling olive oil on the bottom and adding the onion.
 Cook onions until a light golden brown.
 Add the tomato sauce and rosemary and raise heat to produce a light simmer.

-- When sauce is simmering, rolled each meatball on a plate of flour to coat lightly.
+- When the sauce is simmering, roll each meatball on a plate of flour to coat lightly.
 Gently place the meatballs in the sauce.
 The sauce should cover about two-thirds of the meatballs.
-Raise the temperature to boil, then cover with lid.
-Deduce heat to a low simmer and cook for about about 40-45 minutes with the lid.
+Raise the temperature to boil, then cover with a lid.
+Reduce heat to a low simmer and cook for about 40-45 minutes with the lid.
 Check the progress from time to time turning the meatballs as needed for uniform cooking.

-- Serve hot with ample sauce served on top of the meatballs.
+- Serve hot, with an ample amount of sauce on top of the meatballs.
 Add some chopped parsley on top, if desired.

 Note 1: Substitute other fresh herbs, if needed